eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 - Post-Merge Beacon Chain blocks also include the execution payload (user transactions).
 - After [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844)(Deneb upgrade), blocks now also contain commitments to opaque data blobs alongside user transactions.

 Except for the Genesis block, each block builds on and points to a parent block, forming a chain of blocks: a blockchain.
-The goal is for all nodes on the network to agree on the same blockchain history.
+The goal is for all nodes on the network to agree on the same canonical blockchain history.

 <a id="img_blockchain"></a>